-ThunderBolt 3 Solid-State Drives, Peripherals, And AccessoriesWith the latest versions of it's MacBook Pro laptops and iMac desktops, Apple has shipped millions of ThunderBolt 3 enabled computers.
-Expect the demand for ultra high speed ThunderBolt 3 backup drives and other computing peripherals using the 40Gbps interface to explode to meet demand in 2018 and beyond.
+ThunderBolt 3 Solid-State Drives And AccessoriesWith the latest versions of it's MacBook Pro laptops and the Mac mini, Pro and iMac desktops, Apple has shipped untold millions of ThunderBolt 3 enabled computers.
+The demand for ultra high speed SSD ThunderBolt 3 backup drives and other computing peripherals using the 40Gbps interface is exploding to meet demand.

 Dual SATA SSD Drive Modules

-A 10Gbps USB 3.1 Gen 2 connection is going to be fast enough for their expectations.
+Candidly, a 10Gbps USB 3.1 Gen 2 connection is going to be fast enough for many PC and Mac user's expectations.
 It's really only far more demanding Pro users and enterprise environments that need and / or can afford full-blown 40Gbps ThunderBolt 3 storage and ultra 4K and 5K displays to take advange of all that bandwidth.

 ThunderBolt 3 SSD DrivesThe insanely high bandwidth of a 40Gbps ThunderBolt 3 port will have a huge impact on solid-state storage solutions.
-With the latest generation of PCIe NVME SSD modules we're seeing external solid-state RAID storage products unprecedented data read and write speeds exceededing 200Mbps leaving previous Serial ATA - SATA SSD drives in the dust.
+With the latest generation of PCIe NVME SSD modules we're seeing external solid-state RAID storage products unprecedented data read and write speeds exceeding 2000 MBps leaving previous generation Serial ATA - SATA SSD drives in the dust.

 1.2TB Intel 750 Series PCIe Card Inside